harvester/harvester/enhancements/20240506-cpu-pinning.md

 Enabling CPU pinning for KubeVirt requires setting the kubelet argument `--cpu-manager-policy` to [static](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).
 However, this change affects the way CPU resources are utilized by all pods that meet the condition as follows, not just VMs.
 - Both requests and limits must be configured in pods (Guaranteed QoS) and their values must be the same integer.
+And that means if a node use static cpu manager policy, there will have two scenarios, one is pods that meet the criteria as above, and the other one is not.
+For the former, CPUs inside the pods are not isolated and are all shared with each other, and the later will have isolated CPUs in each pod.
+Note that if a node use none cpu manager policy, all CPUs in the pods are not isolated and could be shared with each other.

+To address this, the proposal is to allow users to set the CPU manager policy for each node individually, rather than forcing all nodes to use the same policy.
+This flexibility is crucial because switching the CPU manager policy from static to none causes CPUs in Guaranteed QoS pods to lose isolation.
+To prevent issues, an error should be thrown if any VMs with CPU pinning enabled exist on a node where the user wants to switch from static to none.
+The user must then either migrate these VMs to another node or stop them.
+Forcing a uniform policy across all nodes would be problematic, as turning the CPU manager policy to none would require migrating all CPU pinned VMs to other nodes.
+If no nodes are using the static policy, migration is impossible, leaving users with no option but to stop all VMs, which is inconvenient and reduces availability.

 So we cannot set `--cpu-manager-policy` to static on all nodes initially.
-Instead, we allow users to decide which nodes they want to set `--cpu-manager-policy=static`.Subsequently, when creating VMs, they can deploy the VM desired CPU pinning to the corresponding nodes with `--cpu-manager-policy=static` enabled.
+Instead, we allow users to decide which nodes they want to set `--cpu-manager-policy=static`.
+To enable CPU pinning, we also need to specify `dedicatedCpuPlacement=true` to VirtualMachine CR, this will add 1-1 CPU mapping to libvirt xml.

 ### User Stories